How do I set up SAML for my Merge Organization?

 Signing Option: Sign SAML response and assertion

-After you have configured the above, please send your CSM the following values:
+After you have configured the above, send your CSM the following values:

 Metadata XML (called IDP Metadata in Google)

-IdP Certificate (aka Public Certificate, or X.509 Certificate)
+IdP Certificate (also known as Public Certificate, or X.509 Certificate)

 IdP Issuer (should be a URL)